1newstar/OracleScripts/Docs/sources/RMANRestore.rst

 Point In Time Restore
 =====================

+If the exercise being carried out is a validation restore only and not a physical restore, then skip to the section *Validation Restore* below.

 The database is now ready to be restored to a desired point in time.
 A *point in time* restore will: